nuxt-modules/i18n/docs/options-reference.md

   // Set to false to disable app-wide
   seo: true,

+  // Base URL to use as prefix for alternate URLs in hreflang tags
+  baseUrl: '',

   // By default a store module is registered and kept in sync with the
   // app's i18n current state
   // Set to false to disable